 Something that has turned many strategy fans off Age of Empires 3 is the lack of accessible rock paper scissor mechanics.
 Or rather, the perception of the lack thereof.
-People started playing Age of Empires 3 coming of the very accessible and easy to understand second installment and expected something similar.
+People started playing Age of Empires 3 coming of the very accessible and easy to understand the second instalment and expected something similar.
 But, Age of Empires 3 isn’t as easy to understand due to the time period.
-Many strategy game players have grown up with the idea of swordmen, pikemen and knights.
+Many strategy game players have grown up with the idea of swordsmen, pikemen and knights.
 The guns introduced in Age of Empires 3 turned many of them off.
-Which is probably the reason why Relic and Microsoft are opting for returning to the middle ages for Age of Empires 4.
+This is probably the reason why Relic and Microsoft are opting for returning to the middle ages for Age of Empires 4.

-Another change in the formula is the diversty of factions.
+Another change in the formula is the diversity of factions.
 After the first two games in the series became popular things changed in the world of strategy games.
 Games such as Warcraft III and Red Alert 2 introduced more unique and diverse factions.
 The change in the industry is reflected by Age of Empires 3.
 Factions have different playstyles and feel different to play.
-For example, the Dutch have banks which guarantees them of decent late game income, but their settlers cost gold instead of food.
+For example, the Dutch have banks that guarantee them decent late-game income, but their settlers cost gold instead of food.
 Making them weak in the early game.

 The Japanese use shrines for a guaranteed income, which they preferably place nearby herding animals for extra income.
 This means the Japanese base is much bigger than that of other factions.

-Age of Empires 3 has always been a faster paced game than the first two installments.
+Age of Empires 3 has always been a faster-paced game than the first two instalments.
 Some people may like it, others may be turned off by it.
 It’s no Starcraft by any means, but you’ll notice the difference in pace when coming off Age of Empires 2.

 Bugs and annoyances

 The game has some bugs, sadly enough.
-Sometimes your worker will refuse to build something and in some occasions some of my units became stuck on top of a mountain or inside an inaccessible valley.
+Sometimes your worker will refuse to build something and on some occasions, some of my units became stuck on top of a mountain or inside an inaccessible valley.

-A bigger annoyance than the small bugs are the snare effect and formations.
+A bigger annoyance than the small bugs is the snare effect and formations.
 The snare effect means that units will slow down when being hit.
-When you expect your army to run, because surprsingly enough you are losing a battle, you want them to flee from the battlefield.
-In Age of Empires 3 it feels like they’re crawling away from the battlefield.
+When you expect your army to run, because surprisingly enough you are losing a battle, you want them to flee from the battlefield.
+In Age of Empires 3, it feels like they’re crawling away from the battlefield.